souravbose1991/Auto-EDA/README.md

-# autoEDA - Automated exploratory data analysis
+# Auto-EDA - Automated Exploratory Data Analysis

 ## Introduction

-`autoEDA` aims to automate exploratory data analysis in a univariate or bivariate manner.
+`Auto-EDA` aims to automate exploratory data analysis in a univariate or bivariate manner.
 It has the ability to output plots created with the `ggplot2` library and themes inspired by `RColorBrewer`.
 The main ability involves seemlessly cleaning and pre-processing your data inorder for plots to display adequately.

 ## Installation
 `install.packages('devtools')`

 `library(devtools)`

-`devtools::install_github("XanderHorn/autoEDA")`
+`devtools::install_github("souravbose1991/Auto-EDA")`

-`library(autoEDA)`
+`library(Auto-EDA)`

 ## Use